Same day Laceration or Cuts Repair At Family Urgent Care

 • Tissue Adhesion: The healthcare provider uses a special glue or adhesive to hold the wound together, reducing the risk of infection or further injury.

-• Adhesive Strips (Steri strips): We might use adhesive strips to close the wound, depending on the type of wound you have.
+• Adhesive Strips: (Steri strips): We might use adhesive strips to close the wound, depending on the type of wound you have.
 The strips can be removed after a week or they might fall off on their own.

 • Suturing: If your wound is deep and bleeding, the provider might apply stitches to close it and cover it with gauze.